 2. Don’t forget to listen.

 Avoid being the candidate who starts talking and never quite stops.
-An interview is not a monologue, and there is a limited amount of time for an interviewer to ask what they want to ask.
+An interview is not a monologue; there is a limited amount of time for an interviewer to ask what they want to ask, so make sure you are answering the question that was asked.
 You can set yourself up for success by targeting an answer between two and three minutes and then listening for the next question.
 Watch for non-verbal cues telling you that you have discussed a point thoroughly enough.
-Make sure you listen for multiple parts to a question.
+If you are concerned that you might be going on too long, you could even ask if you’ve answered the question to the interviewer’s satisfaction.
+This gives the interviewer a chance to either move on or ask a follow-up question.
+Be sure to listen for multiple parts to a question.
 If you are worried that you might have missed a part of the question, don’t just keep talking to hopefully cover your omission—ask!

 3. Don’t have an incomplete plan.